Last Updated on December 26, 2022

-Every year families get together and have a baking extravaganza.
-And, I do mean an extravaganza!
+Every year families get together and have a baking extravaganza making holiday treats.
+And, boy, is it an extravaganza!
 I look forward to this every year, spending either the day or week making these holiday staples.
-I typically end up with A LOT of leftovers allowing me to gift them to family members, friends, teachers, day care providers and our bus driver!
+So, it's not uncommon to end up with A LOT of leftovers allowing me to gift them to family members, friends, teachers, daycare providers, and our bus driver!

-In case you’re overwhelmed, I have put together a nice mixture of goodies, some with only a few ingredients you can whip up in no time!
-I’m listing off 14 treats that made the cut this year, plus a peppermint plate to display them on.
+In case you’re overwhelmed, below you will find a nice mixture of goodies, some with only a few ingredients you can whip up in no time!
+Check out my list of 14 family favorite treats that made the cut this year, plus a peppermint plate to display them on.
 Enjoy!

 1. Peanut Butter Balls

-These are a favorite in our house!
-My husband could eat his weight in these and let’s not kid, so could I!
+Peanut butter balls are a favorite holiday treat in our house!
+My husband could eat his weight in these and let's not kid, so could I!
 I love these because they have an added crunch with the Rice Krispie cereal.
 Add that finishing touch with crushed up peanuts, sprinkles or drizzle of chocolate.